nbicocchi/nbicocchi/reading-list/README.md

 * Systemantics: How Systems Work and Especially How They Fail
 * Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries

-### Software Engineering Skill Sets
+### Software Testing
-* Building Microservices: Designing Fine-Grained Systems
-* Software Factories: Assembling Applications with Patterns, Models, Frameworks, and Tools
+* Perfect Software: And Other Illusions about Testing
+* The Art of Software Testing
+* Test Driven Development: By Example

+### Peopleware
+* Software Project Survival Guide
 * NoEstimates: How To Measure Project Progress Without Estimating
+* Debugging the Development Process: Practical Strategies for Staying Focused, Hitting Ship Dates, and Building Solid Teams
+* Rapid Development: Taming Wild Software Schedules
+* Peopleware: Productive Projects and Teams
+* Coder to Developer: Tools and Strategies for Delivering Your Software
-* Object-Oriented Software Construction
+* Agile Software Development: The Cooperative Game
-* The Art of Software Testing
+* Software Estimation: Demystifying the Black Art
 * Release It!: Design and Deploy Production-Ready Software

-* Working Effectively with Legacy Code
-* Test Driven Development: By Example
+### Microservices
+* Building Microservices: Designing Fine-Grained Systems

 ### DevOps
+* DevOps: A Software Architect's Perspective
 * Time Management for System Administrators: Stop Working Late and Start Working Smart
-* The Practice of Cloud System Administration: DevOps and SRE Practices for Web Services
 * The Practice of System and Network Administration: DevOps and other Best Practices for Enterprise IT
 * Effective DevOps: Building a Culture of Collaboration, Affinity, and Tooling at Scale
-* DevOps: A Software Architect's Perspective
 * The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations
 * Site Reliability Engineering: How Google Runs Production Systems
 * Cloud Native Java: Designing Resilient Systems with Spring Boot, Spring Cloud, and Cloud Foundry
 * Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation
-* Migrating Large-Scale Services to the Cloud

 ### User Experience
 * Don't Make Me Think: A Common Sense Approach to Web Usability
 * The Design of Everyday Things
+* User Interface Design for Programmers
 * Programming Collective Intelligence: Building Smart Web 2.0 Applications
-* User Interface Design for Programmers
 * GUI Bloopers 2.0: Common User Interface Design Don'ts and Dos

 ### Mentality